Affected Products / Versions: None known at this time.

 In November 2020, Apple announced both the release of macOS 11 (Big Sur) and new Mac computers that employ Apple Silicon, with the new M1 ARM SoC in lieu of x86 (Intel) processors.

-The latest update to the Dante Controller formally supports the Apple M1 ARM SoC (Rosetta only).
+Dante Controller formally supports the Apple M1 ARM SoC (Rosetta only).

 In some macOS and switch configurations, IGMP snooping can interfere with PTP traffic to the computer’s network interface.
 This can prevent DVS achieving PTP sync with the network, which in turn prevents reliable audio transmission.